GreenInnoTech-Gen/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Thanks for opening this contribution! :clap:
+Many Thanks to you for opening this contribution!
 Please follow the instructions on your PRs title and description. aligned title description: '(feat|fix|chore|doc): _description of introduced change_'
 Info: <!- text -> comments will be hidden from the rendered view of your PR.
 -->

 ### Description
 <!--
-Some advices for your PR description:
+Some advices how you can describe your PR:
 - What does this PR introduce?
 - Does it fix a bug?
 - Does it add a new feature?